If the idea of investing in an Irish Life MAPs fund appeals, then you can speak to an advisor for free about your best investment strategy.

 They can advise on a wide range of topics, including maximising your private pension contributions, optimising income tax relief, considering additional voluntary contributions (AVCs), and exploring personal retirement savings accounts (PRSAs).

-In short, there's no substitution for personalised guidance in creating a tailored financial plan to make the most of your private pension contributions.
+There's no substitution for personalised guidance in creating a tailored financial plan to make the most of your private pension contributions.

-Irish Life Financial Services Limited is tied to Irish Life Assurance plc for life and pensions.
+Irish Life Financial Services Limited, trading as Irish Life, is regulated by the Central Bank of Ireland.
+Irish Life Financial Services is an insurance intermediary tied to Irish Life Assurance for life and pensions.